comp-med-research/affective-ai/README.md

-# affective-ai
+# Benchmarking Multimodal Emotion Detection in Large Language Models

-A multimodal benchmark study on how well popular general purpose and open source specialized LLMs are able to identify and respond to user emotions.
+A multimodal benchmark study on how well popular general purpose LLMs and open source multimodal models specialized for emotion detection are able to identify and respond to user emotions.

-Title: Benchmarking Multimodal Emotion Detection and Evaluating Generated Responses in Large Language Models